xavdid/advent-of-code/README.md

 ## New Solutions

 To solve a new day, run `./start <day> [year]` which will set you up with some files with blank methods to implement and a placeholder input file.
-It defaults to the most current year, but you can generate new files for past years too.
-Careful, as written it'll overwite existing files.
-Version control is strongly recommended!
+It defaults to the recent year, but you can generate new files for past years too.

 ## Shortcuts

 ### Reading input

 That got repetitive fast.
 Each solution reads its corresponding input .txt file and depending on the value of `self.input_type`, it'll parse the file differently.
 See `BaseSolution.InputTypes` for the options.

 ### Same function, two ansewrs